mariohernandez/mariohernandezio/README.md

 TODO:

-* Remove all Sass/SCSS files as these are no longer being used.
 * Clean up the base.html page once all Sass and critical styles have been completely removed and are no longer needed.